 The Heartsaver First Aid course is interactive and provides skills-based training.
 You will learn the critical skills needed to respond to and manage a first aid, choking or sudden cardiac arrest emergency in the first few minutes until emergency medical services (EMS) arrives.

 When someone is injured at work or at home, being trained in first aid techniques, CPR and the Automated External Defibrillator (AED) will allow you to help until more advanced care arrives.
 Knowing what to do in an emergency will give you the confidence to assist someone in need.

 Learn how to treat bleeding, sprains, broken bones, shock, heat-related emergencies and other first aid emergencies in this five-hour class.
 Applying CPR techniques and using an AED can help you save someone who is unresponsive and not breathing due to a number of medical causes.

 Dress comfortably and in layers.
 This is a hands-on course.
 A participant textbook is provided in the cost of the class.

 WHY CHOOSE GULF COAST STATE COLLEGE TO LEARN First Aid, CPR-AED?

 Gulf Coast State College offers day, evening and weekend courses in a safe environment.
 Most of our instructors are health care professionals with years of experience.
 Gulf Coast State College is part of your community and will be here for years to come to meet your training needs.
 We also offer on-site classes for businesses.

 HOW DO I REGISTER FOR A First Aid, CPR-AED COURSE?

 To register for the FIRST AID-CPR-AED course, complete the online registration form.
-In-person registration can be done through Corporate College, located on the 2nd floor in the McSpadden Student Union East building.
+In-person registration can be done through Enrollment Services in the Administration Building at the Panama City Campus.

 Must have a minimum of five students registered to hold the class.
 Electronic American Heart Association certificates will be emailed to participants within two weeks after the class is completed.